haitbenal/ascii-art-web-stylize/README.md

 # ASCII-ART-WEB

 ## 📌 Description

-**Ascii-art-web** is a web application written in **Go** that allows users to generate ASCII art using different banners through a **web graphical user interface (GUI)**.
-It is the web version of the previous **ascii-art** project, where users can enter text, choose a banner, and instantly view the ASCII result in the browser.
+**Ascii-art-web-stylize** is a small web server written in Go that converts plain text into stylized ASCII art using selectable banner/font files and displays the result in a browser.
+It provides a minimal web GUI (HTML + CSS) so users can type text, choose a banner, and get the ASCII-art output instantly

 The application supports the following banners: